Ryux411/ShopTitan-Sentinel/README.md

 ## Contributing

 Contributions, issues and feature requests are welcome.
 Please open an issue or submit a pull request.

-“Know anyone else plagued by unexpected shutdowns?
-Share this script to keep their game running non‑stop!”
+Know anyone else plagued by unexpected shutdowns?
+Share this script to keep their game running non‑stop!

 ## Licence